Tinram/Login-Spider/README.md

 Configure the website access details in the *CONFIG* section of *login_spider.py*.

-(Viewing the website log-in form's HTML source will be needed to configure the *FORM_POST* parameter.)
+(Viewing the website login form's HTML source will be needed to configure the *FORM_POST* string, as each site will use something different.)

 Execute: